 One of the most common questions we get asked by patients is whether there is any particular alcohol detox foods and drinks that should be specifically eaten or avoided in order to help along the recovery process.

-Especially if you’re going through a detox at home programme, it is often the case that many patients sit at home wondering what the best things they could do to help the process may be.
+Especially if you’re going through alcohol detox programme at home, it is often the case that many patients sit at home wondering what the best things they could do to help the process may be.

 While the simplest answer is to eat as healthy as possible and avoid too much salt, sugar and fat, there are a ton of things going on inside your body when you’re going through withdrawal, and replenishing the right nutrients can certainly make things go easier on you.